software-mansion/react-native-reanimated/README.md

 <img src="https://user-images.githubusercontent.com/16062886/117443145-ff868480-af37-11eb-8680-648bccf0d0ce.png" alt="React Native Reanimated by Software Mansion" width="100%">

+# Important notice

+We are currently revising LayoutAnimation and **strongly recommend** to refrain from using it until we are finished with the new version.
+Usage can cause very unexpected side effects that are difficult to identify and can ultimately crash the app.
+See the following ticket https://github.com/software-mansion/react-native-reanimated/issues/3124

+--

 ### React Native's Animated library reimplemented

 > Reanimated 2 is here!
 Check out our [documentation page](https://docs.swmansion.com/react-native-reanimated/) for more information